CoolCat467/StatusBot/README.md

 being writen to.

 ## Commands
-As of v0.0.5, these are the following commands:
+As of v0.0.6, these are the following commands:

 `help` - Display all valid commands.

+`refresh` - Refresh, or re-evaluate, the guild the channel the message is sent in.
+ Restarts server pinger.

 `setoption <name> <value>` - Set option <name> to <value> for the guild you are currently talking to StatusBot in.
-Current settable options as of v0.0.5:
+Currently settable options:

    `address` - Address of the java editon minecraft server StatusBot should monitor